 Learning a few basic phrases will enrich your interactions.

-Government workplaces and banks typically operate Sunday to Thursday, 8:MIDNIGHT TO 4:30 PM.
+Government offices and banks typically operate Sunday to Thursday, 8:MIDNIGHT TO 4:30 PM.
 Shops are generally open from 9:00 AM to 7:00 PM, with a possible midday break.
 Restaurants are in operation for lunch and dinner.

 Algeria's official weekend is Friday and Saturday; many services close.
 Ramadan brings altered hours.
 Public holidays include Islamic festivals, Independence Day (July 5th), and Revolution Day (November 1st).
 Check dates for your visit.